ECTS - English For Academic Purposes I

 |

-Course Objectives | This course aims to: • help students improve their academic skills, which are crucial in their departmental studies.
-This will enable them to follow their departmental courses with ease as an Independent User at level B1* as stated in Common European Framework of Reference. • help students develop critical thinking skills and improve English study skills through written and oral activities and use of IT. |
+Course Objectives | This course aims to: • help students improve their academic skills, which are crucial in their departmental courses to follow with ease as an Independent User in level B2 as stated in Common European Framework of Reference. • help students develop higher order thinking skills and improve English study skills through written and oral argumentation and use of technology. |

 Course Learning Outcomes |